TheTridentGuy/OwOverlay/README.md

 - **PNG File:** the png file, i.e. `ears1.png`
 - **Overlay Height:** the height of the overlay, in pixels.
 - **Y Offset:** amount of distance (in pixels) below the top of the window that the ears should display.
+> You can edit the above options in config.json as well